 - 1. Adhere to requirements delineated in the Nursing Student Handbook (available on the Nursing web page to all students on the OC website). - 2.
 Achieve a grade of at least 75 in RNSG 1201 to pass the course (standard for all RNSG courses). - 3.
 Refer to the course calendar for class schedule and units to be studied.
 Utilize unit objectives for study.
 These objectives are statements of the minimum competencies to be achieved.
 Read and study references and learn unfamiliar terms prior to class.
 Remember, you will receive from your education what you put into it. - 4.
-The student is responsible for any material covered through audio-visual media, independent study, required readings, and discussions.
-In the case of contradictory information, and unless otherwise directed, the course textbooks are the authority to be used. - 5.
-Make-up exams: Please notify the instructor if you have to miss an exam before the exam date.
+EXAMS: The student is responsible for any material covered through audio-visual media, independent study, required readings, and discussions.
+Respondus Lockdown Browser may be required.
+The link to download the Respondus browser will be posted on Blackboard.
+In the case of contradictory information, and unless otherwise directed, the course textbooks are the authority to be used. - Make-up exams: Please notify the instructor if you have to miss an exam before the exam date.
 Students are allowed one make up exam.
 A second missed exam will be given a zero.
 Make up exams will be scheduled at the instructor's convenience and must be within one week of the scheduled exam.
-The exam may be in a different format, such as true-false or fill-in-the-blank and will cover the same material as the corresponding unit exam.
-Exam format is at the discretion of the instructor. - On-line Students: You may experience being "bumped off" during an exam.
-If this occurs the only recourse is for the instructor to clear the attempt at the exam which means the student must contact the instructor and will restart the exam.
-If you click the "back" button on the tool bar at the top of the screen you will be bumped off of the test.
-Each student will have no more than two (2) tests cleared due to being "bumped off", for the semester (not including the final exam).
-You cannot stop and restart an exam; once the exam is begun, you must complete it.
+The exam may be in a different format, such as true-false or fill-in-the-blank and will cover the same material as the All Makeup Exams will be proctored and must be taken in a College Testing Center without the use of a book and only notes that will fit on a single 3x5 card. corresponding unit exam. - Students are responsible for making sure they have working computers and internet connections prior to taking any exams.
+If your exam does not submit properly you will be given the opportunity to take a Makeup Exam ONLY if you have attempted the exam prior to the due date - 5.
+E-mail correspondence will be through your OC student e-mail ONLY, not your personal e-mail address.
+You must activate your OC e-mail account.
+If you have problems with your e-mail, contact the Student Success Center at 432-335-6673.
+Please access and check your OC e-mail daily for information or updates to this course and use your campus e-mail to correspond with your instructor by e-mail.
+Announcements may be sent via email as well. - 6.
+All students: Blackboard is used as a communication tool for this course.
+Course materials and assignments will be posted on Blackboard.
+You will need to check it frequently for announcements, any documents you may need, or information that you may need.
+Students can use this Blackboard for communication with the instructor as well.